-A rating of x years means that members of the Fund are assumed to follow the mortality pattern of the base table for an individual x years older than them.
+^{} A rating of x years means that members of the Fund are assumed to follow the mortality pattern of the base table for an individual x years older than them.
 The ratings shown apply to normal health retirements.

-The scaling factors shown apply to normal health retirements.
+^{} The scaling factors shown apply to normal health retirements.

-31 st March 2016 31 st March 2013 Commutation Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service) is 75% of the permitted maximum.
-Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service is 75% of the permitted maximum.
+31 st March 2016 31 st March 2013 Commutation on retirement, such that the total cash received Each member was assumed to surrender pension on retirement, such that the total cash received (including any accrued lump sum from pre 2008 service is 75% of the permitted maximum.